Back

 Throughout the subsequent decades, challenges such as natural disasters, economic hardships, and gang violence continued to drive migration, leading to substantial undocumented immigration.
 Salvadorans have made notable contributions to the U.S. economy, participating in diverse job sectors and sending remittances back to their home country, which play a vital role in its economy.
 The community has faced legal challenges regarding their immigration status, with Temporary Protected Status (TPS) becoming a key issue amidst changing U.S. immigration policies.
 As of 2022, around 1.4 million Salvadorans lived in the United States, highlighting their ongoing presence and influence within American society.

 SIGNIFICANCE: One of the smallest Central American nations, El Salvador has supplied a disproportionate number of immigrants to the United States.
-By the early twenty-first century, roughly 20 percent of all Salvadorans were living in the United States, where they constituted the largest Central American immigrant community and the fourth-largest Latin American group—behind Mexicans, Cubans, and Puerto Ricans.
+By the 2020s, the number of Salvadorans living in the United States equaled about 40 percent of El Salvador's total population.

 Salvadorans have immigrated to the United States since the late nineteenth century, but substantial Salvadoran immigration did not begin until after a bloody civil war exploded in the tiny Central American nation in 1979.
 Since then, deteriorating economic conditions, natural disasters, and gang violence have pushed more than one million Salvadorans to seek better lives in the United States.
 Most have come as undocumented workers.